10 Alternative Financing Solutions Instead of a Business Loan

 • Eligibility limitations: Many P2P lending platforms require borrowers to have a minimum credit score, and some may restrict specific industries or startups from applying.

-Accounts receivable financing (or invoice factoring) is another alternative lending solution that allows businesses to sell their unpaid invoices to a factoring company.
-The company then advances you a lump sum based on a percentage of the invoice amount, typically between 70% and 90%.
-When the customer pays, you get the rest minus the factoring fee.
+With accounts receivable financing (or invoice factoring) you sell your unpaid invoices to a factoring company.
+They then advance you a lump sum, typically between 70% and 90% of the invoice amount.
+When the customer pays the invoice, you get the rest of the money, minus the factoring fee.

 This type of alternative lending is primarily available to business-to-business (B2B) and business-to-government (B2G) companies, not those who sell directly to consumers.